igorwaw/advent22/README.md

 computer's integer variable can hold (some languages support big integers, Python included, but the operations on them are much slower).
 Now, we don't really need the exact value of the worry level.
 We only need to be able to perform every monkey's test - which means checking if the number is divisible by every monkey.
 So, that means every turn we can do modulo by least common multiple of all monkey's test values.

+#### 12. Hill Climbing Algorithm

+Dijkstra algorithm in C++.
+This was so far the most complicated, see the separate readme in the directory.